maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

 Contrary to what we have seen above, the LoveJoy south and Inner bay south moorings show more dynamic profiles even though this occur during the low and slack/initially ebbing tides, respectively.
 The north/south velocity profiles are pretty stagnant at this time, as I have come to expect when the east/west velocities are large.

 What seems counterintuitive is that during the ebb portion of the lap-- which occured when we were in the northern length of the cove, so the top three panels of the plots and the WWS plot-- the east/west velocities in the inner bay and at LoveJoy are small and the north/south velocities are really large and heading primarily north throughout the entire water column.
+If the going hypothesis is that water enters the cove in the north and leaves in the south it is interesting that at the northern sites the velocity is heading primarily to the north and only a bit to the east.
+Not sure what is going on here.

 #### Now the CTD profiles